 Polite requests in English are the key to getting what you want from your colleagues or clients.
 Let’s face it, you are much more likely to get a faster response or a positive answer when you ask nicely!

-Continue readingVirtual meetings in English: expressions and protocols
+Continue readingVirtual meetings in English: 4 success tactics

 Virtual meetings in English – communicating via cold hard technology – is a tough challenge for your workday.
 When English isn’t your first language, you can easily sound too abrupt in your online manner, or be scrambling to find the appropriate vocabulary or expression for an unexpected glitch.